krisleech/krisleech.github.io/source/contact/index.markdown

 ---
 layout: page
-title: "contact"
+title: "Get in touch"
 date: 2013-07-20 23:01
 comments: false
 sharing: true
 footer: true
 ---

-#h2 Get in touch

 You can mail me at my Gmail address.
-First name dot last name.
+First name, last name - with a dot between them.
+Or use [LinkedIn](https://uk.linkedin.com/in/krisleech/)

-Send PGP encrypted or signed mail using my [public key](/kris.leech-gmail-public-gpg-key).
+To send PGP encrypted or signed mail use my [public key](/keys/pgp).